Who is needed on the school wide Berkeley High ASB Student Leadership Team?

 - Attain the confidence to take control of your destiny and make change through the rest of your life.

-What is the Berkeley High Student Leadership Team?
+What is the school wide Berkeley High ASB Student Leadership Team?

-The BHS Student Leadership Team is made up of three groups:
+The team is made up of three groups:

 - The executive team: This group will get really tight with many of its members going to retreats, leadership camps, and conferences.
 This is the core team of the school that makes things happen – the team that executes!!
 Homecoming Week, Relief Campaigns, Month of Service, Holiday Meal, Graduation, big-money fundraisers, blood drives, concerts, carnivals, fairs, holiday activities, guest speakers, panel discussions – the sky is the limit for what this group can bring to the school if they work well together.